-The menu dances between American south-west and Mexican, with the likes of braised beef nachos and mango habanero buffalo wings through to the appetite-obliterating 500gm grilled rib eye on the bone topped with chimichurri.
+The menu dances between American south-west and Mexican, with the likes of braised beef nachos and thick and tangy BBQ chicken wings through to the appetite-obliterating 500gm chargrilled rib eye on the bone topped with chimichurri.

 Hot tip: The Sunday Sessions are legendary here and you’ll absolutely need to book ahead.

-This is a place to roll up your sleeves and get stuck into conversation with friends over baskets of steaming dumplings, char siu pork and crispy whole baby barramundi.
-Keep the share plates coming but save room for the banana fritters with vanilla ice-cream for dessert.
+This is a place to roll up your sleeves and get stuck into conversation with friends over baskets of steaming dumplings, crab meat and prawn curry fritters, and five-spice crispy pork belly.
+Keep the share plates coming but save room for the warm apple and ginger pudding for dessert.

 Hot tip: Love seafood?
 Select your own live mud crab from the tank or opt for lobster steamed with ginger, shallot and light soy sauce.

 Neighbouring Longboard Bar & Grill on The Strand, this Townsville institution is a #nobrainer when it comes to lunching al fresco and slipping into serious holiday mode.